Sugar Loaf, Monmouthshire: Land use

 The larger part of the mountain is in the ownership of the National Trust who manage its grazing by Welsh mountain sheep.
 The lower slopes are deciduous mixed woodland with fern, heather and bilberry, known locally as whinberry, on the upland slopes.
 The wooded slopes have been designated a Site of Special Scientific Interest.

 A vineyard, producing Sugar Loaf wines, is situated at Dummar Farm at the foot of the mountain on south facing slopes near Abergavenny.

 Walking and view from the summit

 The view from the summit covers the Black Mountains to the north, the Cotswolds to the east, as far as the Brecon Beacons including Pen y Fan and Corn Du to the west and the Bristol Channel to the south.
 The Skirrid is easily visible to the immediate east, including its spectacular landslip at its northern end.

 On a clear day it is possible to see hills as far north as Shropshire and as far south as Somerset.

-The Sugar Loaf is very popular with walkers and hillwalking enthusiasts and offers easy ascents on foot from the Sugar Loaf car park, at about 1000 ft, or longer ascents from Abergavenny, Crickhowell or Llangenny.
+The Sugar Loaf is popular with walkers and hillwalking enthusiasts and offers easy ascents on foot from the Sugar Loaf car park, at about 1000 ft, or longer ascents from Abergavenny, Crickhowell or Llangenny.